Jetzi12/OOP-Inter-Task/README.md

 # OOP-Inter-Task
-The task was about creating abstract structure of OOP model.
-Topic was a trees.
+The task was about creating an abstract structure of the OOP model.
+The topic was a tree.
-As an solution, author created abstract class Plant, interface Tree and two classes of trees species.
+As a solution, the author created abstract class Plant, interface Tree, and two classes of trees species.
-Class Plant have two methods:
+Class Plant has two methods:
-    public Long fotosythesis(Long quantityOfSunEnergy, Long numberOfCO2)
+    public Long photosynthesis(Long quantityOfSunEnergy, Long numberOfCO2)
 and
    public void shedLeaves(Long numberOfLeaves).